Manish312002/My-Post-API-Manager/README.md

-# MyPostAPI
+# MyPostAPIManager

-**MyPostAPI** is a project that provides a custom API for managing blog posts.
+**MyPostAPIManager** is a project that provides a custom API for managing blog posts.
 It includes both a backend API and a frontend interface, allowing users to create, view, update, and delete posts.

 ## Features